-The amount of vitamin D required to replenish deficiencies depends upon your lab tests, so you'll want to check with your provider for individual recommendations on how to keep your levels in check.
+The amount of vitamin D you'll need to overcome deficiency or insufficiency and achieve true sufficiency depends upon your individual makeup, body composition, baseline lab test results, and other vitamin D inputs, so check with your health care provider for personalized recommendations on how to keep your levels in check.

 - Those with very light to light skin likely need 10 to 15 minutes of unprotected sun exposure.

-- Those with naturally tan skin can take unprotected sun for 15 to 20 minutes.
+- Those with naturally tan skin can get unprotected sun for 15 to 20 minutes.

-- While those with darker skin can safely take one to two hours of unprotected sun exposure.
+- Those with darker skin can safely get one to two hours of unprotected sun exposure.

-- Vitamin D is both a vitamin and a hormone essential for nearly every single bodily function.
+- Vitamin D is both a vitamin and a preprohormone essential for nearly every single bodily function.*

-- Optimal/functional ranges lie between 45 and 60 ng/mL, and higher levels may be appropriate for some individuals.
+- Research and clinical consensus demonstrate the optimal 25(OH)D is 50 ng/ml, and that higher levels may be appropriate for some individuals.

-- Vitamin D is especially important for new mothers during preconception, conception, pregnancy, and postpartum.
+- Vitamin D is important across all life stages, and especially important for women during preconception, conception, pregnancy, and postpartum.

-- As a functional medicine doctor, I recommend getting your levels checked at least twice annually, possibly more if you're on a high-dose supplementation protocol.
+- As a functional medicine doctor, I recommend getting your 25(OH)D levels checked at least twice annually to be intentionally aware of your vitamin D status and to ensure sufficiency.